 - Positive: When energy is supplied to an atom while adding an electron.

-Chemical reactivity of an element can be clearly understood by studying the reaction of the element with oxygen and halogens.
-Elements combine together with oxygen to form oxides.
+The chemical reactivity of an element can be clearly understood by studying the reaction of the element with oxygen and halogens.
+Elements combine with oxygen to form oxides.
 Elements on the extreme left of the periodic table react with oxygen to form basic oxides (Na2O), while elements on the extreme right form acidic oxides on reaction with oxygen (Cl2O7).
-Oxides of the elements in the center of the periodic table are amphoteric (Al2O3).
-Amphoteric oxides are those which behave as acids as well as bases.